-When we think about disease or illness transmission between animals and people, it’s more often that we’re thinking about what pets can give to us, such as ringworm, rather than the potential for humans to spread something to animals.
+When we think about disease or illness transmission between animals and people, it’s more often that we’re thinking about what animals (be they wild or companion animals) can give to us rather than the potential for humans to spread something to animals.

-However, when you’re down and out with an illness and your dog curls right up with you to act as your nursemaid, you may start to grow a little seed in your mind that, in the thick of your fever, grows into a giant question... is it safe to snuggle with your pet when you are sick?
+However, when you’re down and out with an illness and Fluffy curls right up with you to act as your nursemaid, you may start to grow a little seed in your mind that, in the thick of your fever, grows into a giant question...

 Can you spread sickness to your pet?

-Most articles about transferring illnesses to pets have mentioned that cold and flu viruses can’t spread from pets to people, and they also imply that our pets are safe from our strains, too.
+Most articles about this subject have mentioned that cold and flu viruses can’t spread from pets to people, and they also imply that our pets are safe from our strains, too.
 While it’s true that we can’t catch influenza from our pets, the reverse is not true.
-Our pets, especially cats and ferrets, are susceptible to certain types of influenza, although transmission is rare.
+Our pets, especially cats and ferrets, are susceptible to human influenza, although transmission is rare.

 If you’re feeling under the weather and your pet wants to snuggle you back to health, go ahead.
 There’s nothing quite like the comfort of a warm, cuddly pet in bed while you convalesce.